Howard-Liang/Howard-Liang.github.io/index.md

 Hi!

-I m a senior student in the [Department of Electrical Engineering at
+I am a senior student in the [Department of Electrical Engineering at
 National Taiwan University](https://web.ee.ntu.edu.tw/) and a research assistant in [CITI,  Academia Sinica](https://www.citi.sinica.edu.tw/).

 I am interested in VLSI design, signal processing, and computer architecture.